wanelo-chef/smartos-chef-repo/README.md

 'replication' in the environment file.
 This info goes in pg_hba.conf to allow clients to connect by IP or subnet.

+The `postgres-client` role will install client libraries.
+By default they will be installed via package.

 ## License

 Copyright 2013 Eric Saxby